girishadurrel/vimrc/README.md

 * CtrlP [https://github.com/kien/ctrlp.vim]: a fuzzy search for vim
 * indentLine [https://github.com/Yggdroot/indentLine]: plugin used for displaying thin vertical lines at each indentation level for code indented with spaces. very useful when coding python
 * AutoClose [https://github.com/vim-scripts/AutoClose]: autoclose open brackets etc. if you find it annoying you can disable it with &lt;leader&gt; a in the normal mode
 * YouCompleteMe [https://github.com/Valloric/YouCompleteMe]: code completion for vim.
 Please note that you have to build YouCompleteMe in order to use it.
-Instructions on how to build it can be found in the official YouCompleteMe github page (wiki)
+Instructions on how to build it can be found in the official YouCompleteMe github page (wiki).
+This plugin will not be installed by default, set the command line parameter -y to true in the install script
-* vim-go [https://github.com/fatih/vim-go]: must have for a gopher ;)
+* vim-go [https://github.com/fatih/vim-go]: must have for a gopher ;) This plugin will not be installed by default, set the command line parameter -g to true in the install script
-* emmet-vim [https://github.com/mattn/emmet-vim] makes writing html/css on vim a
+* emmet-vim [https://github.com/mattn/emmet-vim] makes writing html/css on vim a breeze
-  breeze

 vimrc file
 ----------